stolksdorf/pico-check/README.md

   Options:
     -v --verbose        use the verbose reporter
+    -m --mini           use the mini reporter
+    -b --basic          use the basic reporter
     -t --tap            use the TAP reporter
     -w --watch          enable watching
     -i --ignore [path]  paths to ignore